JoyceKuode/project-library/README.md

 #### **CSS:**
 - Set a darker background color to improve contrast.
-- Applied min-width and min-height of 44px to buttons and clickable areas to meet the recommended touch target size.
+- Added min-width and min-height of 44px to buttons and clickable areas to meet the recommended touch target size.

 #### **JavaScript:**
 - Added descriptive alt attributes to images for better screen reader accessibility.